 From the Inside Looking Out: The Journals, Drawings and Prints of Charles Ritchie.
-Catalog.
+Catalogue.

 Pamela and Vernon Owens, Potters of Jugtown.
-Catalog.
+Catalogue.

 Recent Gifts: Eye to Eye, Object to Object.
 Objects from the permanent collection.
 Brochure.

 Tom Spleth: A Retrospective.
 Contemporary North Carolina ceramics.
-Catalog.
+Catalogue.

 Sock Monkey Madness!
 Photographs by Michael Traister.
 Brochure.

 SPoT!
 2007—Southeastern Photography Triennial.
 Catalogue.